Combined Charging System: History

-Volkswagen built the first public CCS quick-charge station providing 50 kW DC in Wolfsburg in June 2013 to test drive the VW E-Up that was to be delivered with a DC rapid charger connector for CCS.
+Volkswagen built the first public CCS quick-charge station, providing 50 kW DC, in Wolfsburg in June 2013 to test drive the VW E-Up that was to be delivered with a DC rapid charger connector for CCS.
 Two weeks later, BMW opened its first CCS rapid charge station to support the BMW i3.
 Since at least the second EV World Summit in June 2013, the CHAdeMO association, Volkswagen and Nissan all advocate multi-standard DC chargers, as the additional cost of a dual-protocol station is only 5%.

-Since 2014 the European Union has required the provision of Type 2 or Combo 2 within the European electric vehicle charging network.
+Since 2014, the European Union has required the provision of Type 2 or Combo 2 within the European electric vehicle charging network.

 In Germany, the Charging Interface Initiative e.
 V. (CharIN) was founded by car makers and suppliers (Audi, BMW, Daimler, Mennekes, Opel, Phoenix Contact, Porsche, TÜV SÜD and Volkswagen) to promote the adoption of CCS.
-They noted in a press release that most cars cannot charge faster than 50 kW, so that was the first common power output of CCS stations to be built during 2015.
+They noted in a press release that most cars could not charge faster than 50 kW, so that was the first common power output of CCS stations to be built during 2015.
 The next step was the standardization of stations with 150 kW output that they showed in October 2015, looking to a future system with 350 kW output.
-Volvo joined CharIN in 2016; Tesla in March 2016; Lucid Motors (previously Atieva) June 2016; Faraday Future June 2016; Toyota in March 2017.
+Volvo joined CharIN in 2016; Tesla in March 2016; Lucid Motors (previously Atieva) June 2016; Faraday Future June 2016; and Toyota in March 2017.

-In the United States, BMW and VW claimed in April 2016 that the East Coast and West Coast corridors had "complete" CCS networks.
+In the United States, BMW and VW stated in April 2016 that the East Coast and West Coast corridors had "complete" CCS networks.
 As part of the 2016 settlement of the Volkswagen emissions scandal, VW committed to spend US$2 billion in the United States over the following 10 years on CCS and other charging infrastructure through subsidiary company Electrify America.
 In this effort, charging stations would be built with up to 150 kW at community-based locations and with up to 350 kW at highway locations.
 Besides CCS, CHAdeMO charging stations were to be constructed.

 In November 2016, Ford, Mercedes, Audi, Porsche and BMW announced they would build a 350 kW (up to 500 A and 920 V) charge network (IONITY) with 400 stations in Europe, at a cost of €200,000 ($220,000) each.
+Most electric cars have a battery pack voltage below 400 volts.
+With a maximum charge current of 500 A, up to 220 kW charging is possible.

+EVSE manufacturers offer CCS chargers capable of outputs beyond 350 kW.
+The Terra 360 from ABB supports up to 360 kW charging.

+CCS chargers capable of 400 kW charging include: